rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 Python 2 backward compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Following the end of Python 2 support (beginning of 2020), Yade compilation on a Python 2 ecosystem is no longer garanteed since the `6e097e95 trunk version <https://gitlab.com/yade-dev/trunk/-/tree/6e097e95368a9c63ce169a040f418d30c7ba307c>`_.
-Compilation of the latter is possible thanks to the above ``PYTHON_VERSION`` cmake option, and it requires Python 2 version of prerequisites packages whose list can be found in the corresponding paragraph (Python 2 backward compatibility) of the `historical doc <https://gitlab.com/yade-dev/trunk/-/blob/6e097e95368a9c63ce169a040f418d30c7ba307c/doc/sphinx/installation.rst>_.
+Following the end of Python 2 support (beginning of 2020), Yade compilation on a Python 2 ecosystem is no longer garanteed since the `6e097e95 <https://gitlab.com/yade-dev/trunk/-/tree/6e097e95368a9c63ce169a040f418d30c7ba307c>`_ trunk version.
+Python 2-compilation of the latter is still possible using the above ``PYTHON_VERSION`` cmake option, requiring Python 2 version of prerequisites packages whose list can be found in the corresponding paragraph (Python 2 backward compatibility) of the `historical doc <https://gitlab.com/yade-dev/trunk/-/blob/6e097e95368a9c63ce169a040f418d30c7ba307c/doc/sphinx/installation.rst>`_.

-Yade nowadays relies on a Python 3 ecosystem, and you may refer to some notes about :ref:`converting python 2 scripts into python 3<convert-python2-to3>`.
+Ongoing development of Yade now assumes a Python 3 environment, and you may refer to some notes about :ref:`converting Python 2 scripts into Python 3<convert-python2-to3>` if needed.

 .. _speed-up: